stephengold/Libbulletjme/README.md

 and 4 Android ABIs (armeabi-v7a, arm64-v8a, x86, and x86_64),
 making a total of 10 platforms.

-For each desktop platform, 4 native libraries are distributed:
+For each desktop platform, 4 native libraries are provided:
 + a release build using single-precision arithmetic (the default library)
 + a release build using double-precision arithmetic
 + a debug build using single-precision arithmetic
 + a debug build using double-precision arithmetic

-In addition, multithreaded native libraries are provided for x86_64 architectures running Windows or Linux.
+In addition, multithreaded native libraries are provided for 64-bit architectures running Windows or Linux.

 Libbulletjme is used in
 [the DynamX Physics Mod for Minecraft][dynamx].

 Libbulletjme's native libraries are used in [Minie], which integrates Libbulletjme into [the jMonkeyEngine game engine][jme].
-For applications that don't use jMonkeyEngine, standalone Maven artifacts are provided.

 <a name="toc"></a>